 During the All-Star weekend in Chicago, Toni Kukoč went down memory lane and shared the secret of Jordan’s return.
 We found out that MJ never really left.
 Throughout his entire two-year break, Jordan would practice with the team once a month.
 The players figured out that means he wasn’t gone forever, but there was no indication when would he return.

 “One day I came to the locker room and Michael had dozens of shoes at his locker.
 Everyone knew he didn’t bring so much gear for just one practice.
 We weren’t allowed to talk about it until he announced it himself.
 All he did was send a fax saying ‘I’m back.’”Toni Kukoč, Večernji List

 The next game was in Indianapolis against the Pacers, and to manage the craziness that was about to happen, MJ didn’t travel with the team but took a private jet to the game.
 He helped the Bulls go to the playoffs but it still wasn’t the old Jordan.
-They lost in the Conference Semifinals against the Shaq and Penny Orlando Magic.
+They ultimately lost in the Conference Semifinals against Shaq and Penny’s Orlando Magic.

-That would be MJ’s last defeat in the playoffs.
+That would be Michael Jordan’s last defeat in the playoffs.
 A second three-peat was about to happen, and Toni Kukoč was finally going to experience playing with the greatest.
-But it wasn’t the games that Kukoč remembers most about that time.
+However, it wasn’t the games that Kukoč remembers most about that time.

 “I’m happy to have witnessed what he did on the practice court, which was at times more spectacular than what he did in games.”Toni Kukoč, Večernji List